Annuities - Best Interest Training FAQ for Licensees

 - The primary uses of annuities.

-- Appropriate sales practices and replacement and disclosure requirements.
+- Appropriate standard of conduct, sales practices, and replacement and disclosure requirements.

-- The annuity training shall cover all topics and shall not present any marketing information or provide training on sales techniques or provide specific information about a particular insurer's products.
-Additional topics may be offered in conjunction with and in addition to the topics under Public Act 544.
+Annuity training shall cover all topics 1 to 6, shall not present any marketing information or provide training on sales techniques, or provide specific information about a particular insurer's products.
+Additional topics may be offered in conjunction with and in addition to the topics in Public Act 266.

 - Where can I find an approved annuity training CE course?